-Goboservice designed and implemented the projection for the entry path to Siacci Fort Battery.
+Goboservice designed and built the projection for the entry path to Fort Battery Siacci.
 The lighting is distinguished by the use of a dense pattern of white lines in sharp contrast to large areas of shadow.
 The result is an extremely impactful black-and-white drawing that, by emphasizing the longitudinal development of the reservoir, guides the viewer’s gaze toward the access portal, the vanishing point of the composition.

 We are proud to have helped highlight a cultural event that supports a new idea of the Mediterranean, understood as an international laboratory on which to grow a perspective of dialogue and reference from which the Straits community can also benefit.